-- Nitrogen (we measure Nitrate (NO3) part of total nitrogen (TN) because it is a low cost high value test with a low reporting level of 0.05 milligrams/liter (mg/l) (TN = organic N + Ammonia + Nitrate + Nitrite) [TN should be less than 0.45 mg/L for good water quality according to MassDEP, EPA and RIDEM.
+- Nitrogen (we measure Nitrate (NO3) part of total nitrogen (TN) because it is a low-cost high value test with a low reporting level of 0.05 milligrams/liter (mg/l) (TN = organic N + Ammonia + Nitrate + Nitrite) [TN should be less than 0.45 mg/L for good water quality according to MassDEP, EPA and RIDEM.
 The Buzzards Bay Project/MA Coastal Zone Management Agency and Cape Cod Commission recommend similar or somewhat lower values.
-TRWA uses a 0.4 mg/l target for nitrate because it is only a portion of TN]. - O In 2017 during the most critical summer months of July to October TRWA measured Nitrate levels in the Taunton River main stem from 2 to 6 times the target level, levels in the Town River 3 to 15 times target, in the Matfield River 3 to 6 times target, in the Three Mile River 2 to 18, and Nemasket River 3 to 7 times target. - It is obvious that no matter what credible instream target is used for the Taunton River estuary (TN water quality criteria targets for estuaries and bays range 0.3 mg/l to 0.5 mg/l in New England, less than 0.3 mg/l in shallow warmer estuaries in the southeast coastal US).
-The Taunton River estuary is way over-loaded with nitrogen!
+TRWA uses a 0.4 mg/l target for nitrate because it is only a portion of TN]. - In 2018 levels of nitrate and total phosphorus were high despite rain events before our July, Aug., Sept., and Oct. sampling days.
+The nitrate levels measured were generally half 2017 and 2016 levels but still at least 2 to 3 times the water quality target of 0.4 mg/l. - It is obvious that no matter what credible instream target is used for the Taunton River estuary (TN water quality criteria targets for estuaries, bays, and tidal rivers range 0.3 mg/l to 0.5 mg/l in New England, less than 0.3 mg/l in shallow warmer estuaries in the southeast coastal US).
+The Taunton River estuary is way over-loaded with nitrogen by any criterion or standard!

-Total Phosphorus
+• Total Phosphorus

-- Levels in freshwater rivers and streams (above tidal influence on the main stem (upstream of the route 24 bridge)) and tributaries should have total phosphorus (TP) levels less than 0.10 mg/L (a long standing EPA suggested instream criterion); - Levels in lakes, ponds, impoundments, or streams just upstream of lakes, ponds, and impoundments should have TP levels below 0.05 mg/L; - Most WWTPs in the upper watershed already remove TP.
+- Levels in freshwater rivers and streams (above tidal influence on the main stem (upstream of the route 24 bridge)) and tributaries should have total phosphorus (TP) levels less than 0.10 mg/L (a long-standing EPA suggested instream criterion); - Levels in lakes, ponds, impoundments, or streams just upstream of lakes, ponds, and impoundments should have TP levels below 0.05 mg/L; - Most WWTPs in the upper watershed already remove TP.
 TRWA monitoring measured TP levels below the riverine target at most locations.
-The Town River Bridgewater and Taunton main stem at the Berkley bridge had levels which often exceeded the 0.10 mg/l TP target. - Instream targets for phosphorus can be deceptive because during blooms algae and rooted aquatic plants can use up phosphorus so quickly they depress water column levels to below suggested criteria.
+The Town River Bridgewater and Taunton main stem at the Berkley bridge had levels which sometimes exceeded the 0.10 mg/I TP target. - Instream targets for phosphorus can be deceptive because during blooms algae and rooted aquatic plants can use up phosphorus so quickly, they depress water column levels to below suggested criteria.
 TRWA visual observations and photographs indicate that this is likely the case in the Taunton watershed. - The new WWTP permits include somewhat lower TP limits.
-It will be necessary to observe water quality in the future to see if these reductions along with improvements in stormwater management (also a significant TP source) are sufficient; - Phosphorus attaches to particulates and gets filtered out by soils making it much less mobile than nitrogen; - Stormwater from parking lots and roads containing TP (deposited by auto exhausts and fluid leaks) can be effectively removed by infiltration based stormwater controls.
+It will be necessary to observe water quality in the future to see if these reductions along with improvements in stormwater management (also a significant TP source) are sufficient; - Phosphorus attaches to particulates and gets filtered out by soils making it much less mobile than nitrogen; - Stormwater from parking lots and roads containing TP (deposited by auto exhausts and fluid leaks) can be effectively removed by infiltration-based stormwater controls.
 Infiltration controls of the first flush from frequent small storms are very helpful.

-• Fecal Coliform
+Fecal Coliform

-- Freshwater streams and rivers should have less than 400 colonies/100ml (normal background is 0 to 100 colonies/100ml); - High levels of coliform bacteria indicate the potential presence of pathogens that might cause illness (usually gastro-intestinal) to swimmers or kayakers; - The Mill River sampling location at Washington St. in Taunton had the most consistent high values above the former Massachusetts fecal coliform standard of 400 colonies/100ml.
-Other locations had only sporadic infrequent high values which might have been caused by wildlife. - With the exceptions mentioned above the sampling results looked good for water contact.
+Freshwater streams and rivers should have less than 400 colonies/100ml (normal background is 0 to 100 colonies/100ml);

+- High levels of coliform bacteria indicate the potential presence of pathogens that might cause illness (usually gastro-intestinal) to swimmers or kayakers; - The Mill River sampling locations in Taunton had the most consistent high values above the former Massachusetts fecal coliform standard of 400 colonies/100ml.
+Other locations had only sporadic infrequent high values which might have been caused by wildlife.
+The number of criteria violations was higher in 2018 than the two previous years most likely due to the rain events prior to our sampling days. - In 2019 TRWA will be switching from fecal coliform to the new state approved bacteria pollution indicator enterococci.

-Dissolved Oxygen
+• Dissolved Oxygen